KylianvG/Embetter/README.md

 # FactAI Word Embedding Debiassing

-Using pre-trained word embeddings like w2v, GloVe or fastText?
-This code allows you to easily remove any societal bias.
+Are you using pre-trained word embeddings like word2vec, GloVe or fastText?
+This code allows you to easily remove gender bias.
 No longer can nurses only be female or are males the only cowards.

-This repository is used for the FACT-AI course, where we replicate the experiments of a paper from the FACT field.
+This repository was made during the FACT-AI course at the University of Amsterdam, during which papers from the FACT field are reproduced and possibly extended.

 ## Getting Started

-Here we'll outline how to access the code.
+Here we will outline how to access the code.

 ### Prerequisites